 - – Keeping up with current trends of court reporting and criminal legalities

 - – Receiving education in terminology, specifically for legal and criminal cases

 - – Being able to document rapidly and accurately, with minimal interruptions of the court to ask for something to be repeated

 - – Ability to keep his or her own emotions controlled during the court trial

 As stated above, it is imperative that a court reporter is able to keep themselves composed when having emotions.
 Due to the nature of criminal cases, people tend to have strong thoughts on behavior and subsequent punishments.
 It is unethical for a court reporter to express his or her opinion in such a way that the testimonies and other written recordings become biased.
 A professional court reporter can maintain a sense of neutrality throughout the entire process.

 Benefits of Hiring a Court Reporter

 Criminal law focuses on keeping communities safe and peaceful.
 If the court doesn’t provide a court reporter, it is in the best interest of an attorney or another party to hire one for the deposition phase and on.
 In many cases, an attorney must go back to review statements that have been said and analyze evidence.
 It can have a negative impact on the criminal case if such official documentation isn’t available.
 An attorney can use the information in the court report to develop a strategy and build a case based on what has been revealed during the trial phases.
-Lastly, if the attorney’s client wants to submit an appeal down the line, he or she may be denied without written recording from a court reporter in Los Angeles of the trial.
+Lastly, if the attorney’s client wants to submit an appeal down the line, he or she may be denied without written recording from a court reporter of the trial.